 Changyou began generating Web game revenue after its acquisition of a controlling interest in 7Road in May 2011.
 Revenues from Web games are derived mainly from revenue-sharing payments from third-party joint operators of Changyou's games and license fees from certain of these joint operators.
 Changyou also derives revenues from direct operation of Wartune and DDTank on its own Websites for the games.
-Web games are operated primarily under the item-based revenue model, in which game players can access the games free of charge, but may purchase consumable virtual items, including those with a predetermined expiration time, or perpetual virtual items, such as certain costumes that stay bound to a game player throughout the life of the game.
+Web games are operated primarily under the itembased revenue model, in which game players can access the games free of charge, but may purchase consumable virtual items, including those with a predetermined expiration time, or perpetual virtual items, such as certain costumes that stay bound to a game player throughout the life of the game.
 In certain of the joint operation arrangements, Changyou provides the games and related services to a third-party joint operator at no upfront fee.
-In these arrangements, Changyou is entitled to a single stream of revenue-sharing payments from the joint operator when game players convert the joint operator's virtual currency into game coins or purchase Changyou's game coins directly through such operator's Websites or game platform.
-Certain of the joint operators pay Changyou license fees for the exclusive right to operate its games in specified geographic areas or upon achievement of certain performance milestones from the joint operators' operators' operation of the games.
+In these arrangements, Changyou is entitled to a single stream of revenue-sharing payments from the joint operator's Websites or game players convert the joint operators pay Changyou license fees for the exclusive right to operate its games in specified geographic areas or upon achievement of certain performance milestones from the joint operators' operation of the games.
 Certain of the joint operators also pay Changyou license fees for the right to be among a selected few who will have the initial right ahead of other operators to jointly operate 7Road's games in China during a specified period after their launch.